 I do good work.
 Often times, I do great work.
 But I’m always working fast, so am I doing my best work?
 Time–and using the lack of it as an excuse for not doing my best work–is my inflammation; the burning fire of chronic repetition in my life that needs to be stomped out.
 If I look back, I’ve always done well.
 But have I ever really done my best?
 And if I did–if I really did, what could happen?
 This burning question warrants further investigation for all of us, I think.
 Don’t you?

 This is a real challenge for moms; master multi-taskers and constant jacks-of-all-trades.
 In a world where I feel I need to be all things to all people at all times, what does doing my best even mean?
 I may not know the answer yet, but I’m a big fan of practicing until you perfect.
 And while there’s no “perfect” in motherhood or writing, there is “my best”.
-And from now on, I’ll settle for giving nothing less.
+And from now on, I’ll do my best to settle for giving nothing less.

 What’s your chronic issue?
 What’s inflamed and requiring change in your life?
 What would happen if you detected it and started to address it today?